 Watch the video below for a presentation on the indicators of racial equity and its regional context.

-The beginning of the program will focus on learning, training, self-assessment, and reflection regarding racism and racial inequity in the participating communities and in society at large.
-Afterwards, each community will create its own action plan, build internal organizational capacity through quick and direct action, and launch a long-term commitment to addressing issues of racism and racial inequality.
+The beginning of the program focused on learning, training, self-assessment, and reflection regarding racism and racial inequity in the participating communities and in society at large.
+Afterwards, each community created an action plan, built internal organizational capacity through quick and direct action, and launched a long-term commitment to addressing issues of racism and racial inequality.